 11.11.2.2 Discovery of a FILS capable AP

-Modify the the 3rd paragraph and the 4th paragraph as following (D6.3 P140L50) [7]
+Modify the the 3rd paragraph and the 4th paragraph as following (D6.3 P140L50): [7]

 An AP indicates support for FILS shared key authentication without PFS by setting the FILS Shared Key Authentication without PFS Supported bit to 1 in the FILS Information field of the FILS Indication element.
 An AP indicates support for FILS shared key authentication with PFS by setting the FILS Shared Key Authentication with PFS Supported bit to 1 in the FILS Information field of the FILS Indication element.
 An AP may advertising advertise between zero and seven realms using a Domain Information the Realm Identifier subfield(s) of the FILS Indication element that is part of Beacon, Probe Response, and FILS Discovery frames.